unixwzrd/text-generation-webui-macos/README.md

  * Works with LLaMa2 Models
     * There GGML models will need conversion to GGUF format if using llama-cpp-python 0.1.81.
     * Earlier version llama-coo-python still works
-    * Have not concluded testing of library dependencies, will have that updated in build instructions for oobagooba-macOS.
+    * Have not concluded testing of library dependencies, will have that updated in build instructions for oobagooba-macOS, it will require an older version of llama-cpp-python.
-    * Still mainly supporting GGML, now GGUF, GG-Universal Format files.
-You will have to convert your GGML files to GGUF format.
+    * Only GGUF files for llama.cpp IF you need this, please create a PR, thanks!

 Removed from this
  * Tried to continue what was already started in removing FlexGEN from the repo.